 Favorite vegetable: Garlic

 Molly joined Washington Farmland Trust’s communications team in 2016.
 As Communications Director, Molly leads the development and implementation of a comprehensive communications strategy that aims to engage key audiences, raise organizational visibility, and increase public support for local farms.
 Working closely with all program teams, Molly works to synthesize complex stories and data into meaningful and accessible messaging.
 Prior to joining the Trust, Molly spent four years at a strategic communications firm helping to elevate the work of nonprofits.
 Molly graduated from the University of Washington with degrees in Communications and Interdisciplinary Visual Art.
-When not writing copy or conducting photoshoots on the farm, you can find Molly drinking coffee, out in the woods, or reading her cookbooks cover to cover.
+When not writing copy or conducting photoshoots on the farm, you can find Molly drinking coffee, picking flowers from the side of the road, or devouring her cookbook collection.

 Favorite vegetable: Red Kuri Squash